djplaner/blog/docs/2007/03/04/open-source-in-the-education-field/index.md

 ---
+categories:
+- elearning
+date: 2007-03-04 20:13:17+10:00
+next:
+  text: Aims of a curriculum design group at a university
+  url: /blog2/2007/03/05/aims-of-a-curriculum-design-group-at-a-university/
+previous:
+  text: Universities as a business - but which business
+  url: /blog2/2007/03/04/universities-as-a-business-but-which-business/
 title: Open source in the education field
-date: 2007-03-04 20:13:17+10:00
-categories: ['elearning']
 type: post
 template: blog-post.html
 ---